evillgenius75/k8s_appdev_adv/2_Advanced_K8S_API/2_2_Advanced_API_Deployment.md

   * the node disappears from the cluster due to cluster network partition
   * eviction of a pod due to the node being out-of-resources.

 We call other cases **voluntary** disruptions.
-These include both actions initiated by the application owner and those initiated by a Cluster Administrator.
+These include both actions initiated by the application owner and those initiated by a cluster administrator.
 Typical application owner actions include:

   * deleting the deployment or other controller that manages the pod
   * updating a deployment’s pod template causing a restart